-Classification of Contract Accounting Method Presentation of Gains & Losses or Revenue & Expense Cash Flow Hedge Hedge method (a) Gross basis in the same consolidated statements of operations category as the related hedged item Fair Value Hedge Hedge method (a) Gross basis in the same consolidated statements of operations category as the related hedged item Normal Purchases or Normal Sales Accrual method (b) Gross basis upon settlement in the corresponding consolidated statements of operations category based on purchase or sale Other Non-Trading Derivative Activity Mark-to-market method (c) Net basis in gains and losses from commodity derivative activity
+Classification of Contract Accounting Method Presentation of Gains & Losses or Revenue & Expense Trading Derivatives Mark-to-market method (a) Net basis in trading and marketing gains and losses Non-Trading Derivatives: Cash Flow Hedge Hedge method (b) Gross basis in the same consolidated statements of operations category as the related hedged item Fair Value Hedge Hedge method (b) Gross basis in the same consolidated statements of operations category as the related hedged item Normal Purchases or Normal Sales Accrual method (c) Gross basis upon settlement in the corresponding consolidated statements of operations category based on purchase or sale Other Non-Trading Derivative Activity Mark-to-market method (a) Net basis in trading and marketing gains and losses, net

-- (a) Hedge method An accounting method whereby the change in the fair value of the asset or liability is recorded in the consolidated balance sheets as unrealized gains or unrealized losses on derivative instruments.
+- (a) Mark-to-market method An accounting method whereby the change in the fair value of the asset or liability is recognized in the consolidated statements of operations in trading and marketing gains and losses, net during the current period. - (b) Hedge method An accounting method whereby the change in the fair value of the asset or liability is recorded in the consolidated balance sheets as unrealized gains or unrealized losses on derivative instruments.
 For cash flow hedges, there is no recognition in the consolidated statements of operations for the effective portion until the service is provided or the associated delivery impacts earnings.
-For fair value hedges, the change in the fair value of the asset or liability, as well as the offsetting changes in value of the hedged item, are recognized in the consolidated statements of operations in the same category as the related hedged item. - (b) Accrual method An accounting method whereby there is no recognition in the consolidated balance sheets or consolidated statements of operations for changes in fair value of a contract until the service is provided or the associated delivery impacts earnings. - (c) Mark-to-market method An accounting method whereby the change in the fair value of the asset or liability is recognized in the consolidated statements of operations in gains and losses from commodity derivative activity during the current period.
+For fair value hedges, the change in the fair value of the asset or liability, as well as the offsetting changes in value of the hedged item, are recognized in the consolidated statements of operations in the same category as the related hedged item. - (c) Accrual method An accounting method whereby there is no recognition in the consolidated balance sheets or consolidated statements of operations for changes in fair value of a contract until the service is provided or the associated delivery impacts earnings.